MikalMirkas/d2-writeups/_posts/2023-03-10-root-of-nightmares.md

 ## Hidden Chest
 The second hidden chest behind a closed door on top of the Pyramid, after the first group door.
 The door is openable by hitting a hidden switch located below the right side of the Pyramid.

-As a reminder, there's a red chest node in this zone.
+As a reminder, there's a red chest node in this zone before the first group door.

 ---